chtoucas/Narvalo.NET/docs/engineering/coding-guidelines.md

 Consider applying the `SecurityTransparent` attribute or the `AllowPartiallyTrustedCallers` attribute to the assembly.
-If you do so, verify the assembly with the `SecAnnotate` tool (done automatically if we use the SecurityAnalysis task from the PSake file).
+If you do so, verify the assembly with the `SecAnnotate` tool (done automatically if you use the SecurityAnalysis task from the PSake file).

 Remark:
 All methods in ASP.NET MVC v5 default to security critical, our only choice would